gideonfu55/google-news-app/README.md

 ### `npm install`

-Please run this command before launching the application with `npm start`
+Please run this command to install application dependencies first before launching the application with `npm start`

 ## Available Scripts